 Drama was also my passion.
 As I got older, I began to combine the two.
 Everything that I saw, heard and/or experienced was immediately converted into a play, a dance or a poem.
 Sometimes on paper, other times just mentally.
 Admiring a solider standing at the crosswalk neatly dressed in his uniform, inspired me to choreograph a praise dance from the song “Wounded Solider” by Helen Baylor.
 The poem “Smile” was written at a time when I was trying to encourage my children to take things in stride and find the purpose and good in all their experiences.
 My play “Am I Dying?” is based on my question to the doctor who diagnosed me with ovarian cancer.

 I write to express my reactions to the world around me.
-I share it with others hoping they will find a way to enjoy the 20% positivity that life throws at them without making the 80% negativity overrule.
-Basically, everything that happens is just life in progress, so why not make the best of it.
+I share it with others hoping they will find a way to enjoy life PERIOD; even if they are only experiencing 20% positivity, they do not have to make the 80% negativity overrule.
+In short, everything that happens is just life in progress, so why not make the best of it.

 I am a playwright and a praise dance choreographer.
 Psalms 149 v 3-4 says “Let them praise his name in dancing… for the Lord takes delight in his people…” Therefore, everything I write and create is to glorify the Lord!

 The Actors Fund

 The Dramatist Guild

 B.S. in Psychology